modelscope/FunASR/egs/alimeeting/modular_sa_asr/README.md

 # Dependency

-To run this receipe, you should install [Kaldi](https://github.com/kaldi-asr/kaldi) and set the `KALDI_ROOT` in `path.sh`
+To run this receipe, you should install [Kaldi](https://github.com/kaldi-asr/kaldi) and set the `KALDI_ROOT` in `path.sh`.
 ```shell
 export KALDI_ROOT=/your_kaldi_path
 ```

-We use the [VBx] to provide initial diarization result to SOND and [dscore](https://github.com/nryant/dscore.git) to compute the DER.
+We use the [VBx](https://github.com/BUTSpeechFIT/VBx) to provide initial diarization result to SOND and [dscore](https://github.com/nryant/dscore.git) to compute the DER.
 You should clone them before running this receipe.
 ```shell
 $ mkdir VBx && cd VBx
 $ git init